mikljohansson/spring-distributed-async/README.md

 This library works very similar to Spring's built-in @Async and @Scheduled annotations, but uses a pool of worker processes (e.g. Docker containers) to perform the actual work.
-This allows you to very easily offload processing of some methods to an auto-scaling container cluster.
+This allows you to very easily offload processing of method calls and scheduled tasks to an auto-scaling container cluster.

  * Methods are executed when called from another Spring component or based on a schedule (time interval or cron expression).
  * You can add delays to the method calls.
 For example to introduce jitter into your system and smooth our usage peaks.
  * You can selectively delay and retry processing of a message by throwing a special exception, for example if you want to wait for something else to complete before continuing.
  * You can forms chains of @DistributedAsync calls, for example to create ETL pipelines.
 Take care that each step in the
-   chain resides in a separate Spring component, otherwise the magic AOP method interception won't work and the call will just execute blockingly on the current thread instead.
+   chain resides in a separate Spring component, otherwise the magic Spring AOP method interception won't work and the call will just execute blockingly on the current thread instead.

 # Usage

+After setting up your infrastructure you can just annotate Spring components methods with @DistributedAsync or
+@DistributedScheduled and then distributed work processing will just happen, making for a very productive developer workflow.

 ## @DistributedAsync